Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 When you’re trying to reach a target audience

 Dedicated landing pages, also known as targeted landing pages, are great ways to reach your target audience.
-Most landing page types previously mentioned can be written with a target audience in mind.
+Most landing page types mentioned can be written with a target audience in mind.

 Promotion